 2.6.3.2 For a structured derivative (i.e. a single transaction) involving a combination of option positions over the same lot of shares, you can either report the long and short positions by adding individual option positions together or report the effective long and short positions of the structured derivative.
-For example, if you sell a call and purchase a put, both in respect of 1,000,000 of the same underlying shares you will have a short position under both options.
-Since both options are over the same block of 1,000,000 shares you would disclose your "effective" short interest i.e. in 1,000,000 shares - not 2,000,000 shares.
-However, long and short positions should be not netted off against each other.
-A digital option can be counted as 1 share11.
+Long and short positions should be not netted off against each other.
+A digital option can be counted as 1 share.